 I may earn income from affiliate links or partnerships in this post.
 I spend time to curate tours or products that align with my values.
 Thanks for supporting my work, at no additional cost to you.

 Are you curious about Spain’s amazing national parks?
 Catalonia’s only national park, “The Winding Streams and St. Maurice Lake,” is easily one of the best national parks in Spain.
-Standing at the top of a mountain ridge and looking down, you’ll see where this stunning park gets its name.
+As you explore this picturesque park, you’ll quickly understand where it gets its name.
 Waterfalls and rivers feed into a deep blue lake surrounded by mountains.
-As you take a deep breath, your lungs are filled with crisp mountain air laced with hints of the black pine and fir trees that have resided over the park for hundreds of years.
+Take a deep breath, and your lungs will fill with crisp mountain air laced with hints of the black pine and fir trees that have resided over the park for hundreds of years.

 WHAT WE’RE COVERING

 - Catalonia’s only national park is easily one of Spain’s best natural wonders.

 - High in the Pyrenees, the park is full of ancient forests and amazing wildlife.

 - The most notable aspects are the extensive water features, from tumbling waterfalls to glittering high alpine lakes.

 - Motor vehicles are banned from the park, so hiking is the best way to experience the park.

 With Spain’s natural areas under increasing pressure from over-tourism, made worse by the pandemic as many sought solace in nature, Aigüestortes is a well-regulated national park.
 But they balance it with accessibility ensuring people can enjoy recreational benefits from the national park.
 The park is committed extensively to education, conservation, sustainability, and responsible recreation.

 You will be handed a brochure with several languages when you first enter.
 This brochure covers all the park rules, including guidelines for respecting nature.
 You are expected to understand and follow all rules while you are in the park at all times.